 But I fear that it isn’t just that Lee and his collaborators, including producer Jordan Peele, have been inspired to make a terrific film, but that mainstream American political life has given them the context in which to do so.
 This is 2018: our public discourse has long since blown passed preaching to the choir and is focused on galvanizing it instead.
 Into this rabid media landscape comes Lee, with a younger man’s passion and, crucially, an older man’s wariness.
 And it seems to me that of all the unsubtle statements for our unsubtle time, BlacKkKlansman has the distinction of being one of the subtler—or at least, one with some of the richest ideas.
 It’s not a masterpiece, for those keeping score.
 Yet no other American film so far this year is as worth talking about.

 It certainly doesn’t hold back on topicality.
 And, as a (white liberal) cinephile, I have less use for the villains’ explicit Trumpisms—”America First”, returning the country to “greatness”—than I do for the comparatively nuanced dialectic between the hero and his radical student girlfriend, who end the film in an unresolved and unresolvable argument about whether or not the system can be peaceably reformed from within.
-(It is one of her scenes that references the term “super-predators”, a racially-charged quote that you may remember haunted a 2016 candidate—and it wasn’t Donald Trump).
+(One scene references the term “super-predators”, a racially-charged quote that you may remember haunted a 2016 candidate—and it wasn’t Donald Trump).
 Those are the politics, but then there’s the method and the scope; this is all “based on a true story,” and not often does that phrase so shrewdly contextualize itself.

 That is, in addition to being a comedy, a cop movie, and the best script Lee has gotten his hands on in years, BlacKkKlansman is something else.
-It is, explicitly, a movie about movies, from the rose-tinted Confederate nostalgia of Gone With the Wind to the racist frenzy of Birth of a Nation to the liberating but complex legacy of blaxploitation.
-As comedy or cop drama, it’s solid through and through, entertaining and thoughtful.
-As a pastiche of where pop culture and politics overlap, it achieves a lucid agitation, mixing the Old Hollywood canon, contemporary documentary footage, period-piece artifice, an Alec Baldwin comedy sketch (hello, Trump-era Left), a debate about Shaft and Superfly, and a haunting Harry Belafonte monolog into a provocative clash of history lesson and self-concious cinematic fictionalization.
-This is the America screen as a hall of mirrors, some seemingly clear, some proudly idealized, and some grotesquely distorted, with the insistence that each reflection be taken seriously.
+It is, explicitly, a movie about movies, from the rose-tinted Confederate nostalgia of Gone With the Wind to the racist frenzy of Birth of a Nation to the complex legacy of blaxploitation.
+As comedy or cop drama, it’s fine, if a bit spotty.
+As a pastiche of where pop culture and politics overlap, it achieves a lucid agitation, mixing the Old Hollywood canon, contemporary documentary footage, period-piece artifice, an Alec Baldwin comedy sketch (hello, Trump-era Left), a debate about Shaft and Superfly, and a grave Harry Belafonte appearance into a clash of history lesson and self-conscious cinematic fictionalization.
+This is the American screen as a hall of mirrors, some ostensibly clear, some proudly idealized, and some grotesquely distorted, with the insistence that each reflection be taken seriously.

 What is BlacKkKlansman‘s agenda?
 Not having Trump in the White House would be nice, but the film is under no illusions that the problem began with his political career or will end with it.
-For a film with such direct attacks on a current sitting President, it is expansive rather than myopic: its subject is a continuum larger than Trump, Stallworth, David Duke, the black power movement, the modern police force, and cinema itself.
+For a film with such direct attacks on a current sitting President, its perspective is expansive rather than myopic: its subject is a continuum larger than Trump, Stallworth, David Duke, the black power movement, the modern police force, and cinema itself.
 It starts already close to the edge of what’s comfortable for laughter or suspense (or even choir-preaching), and by the end has gone so far beyond that you should feel shaken, nauseous, and a bit conflicted at how the movie got you there.
 If its tactics rub you the wrong way, run with that feeling, because dismissing it would be even worse.
-This is a frontal assault on apathy, ugly and beautiful in the right places.
 Its value as cinema is to make visceral what might otherwise be safely removed into history or theory.
 It’s rousing because it never gives in to empty fatalism but sure as shit won’t offer easy answers.
 And it says, among other things, that laughing at an Alec Baldwin skit won’t do a thing.
 A clarion call for its audience if there ever was one.

 BlacKkKlansman is currently in theaters around the country.
 Amidst uncertainty and conflict, a dance scene is sublime.